Government finds new emails Clinton did not hand over

 Clinton’s use of a private email account connected to a server in her home instead of a government-issued email address came to light in March.

-News of the previously undisclosed email thread only adds to a steady stream of revelations about the emails over the last six months, which have forced Clinton to revise her account of the setup which she first gave in March.
+News of the previously undisclosed email thread only adds to a steady stream of revelations about the emails in the past six months, which have forced Clinton to revise her account of the setup which she first gave in March.

 Nearly a third of all Democrats and 58 percent of all voters think Clinton is lying about her handling of her emails, according to a Fox News poll released this week.